ucscirkm/SIM-RAG/README.md

 ## Prerequisites

-1. Download model checkpoints (optional) and the retrieval corpus (required) from here (to be added).

-2. Clone the repository to your local machine:
+1. Clone the repository to your local machine:
    ```bash
    git clone https://github.com/your/repository.git
    cd repository
    ```

-3. Ensure you have all the required dependencies installed (refer to `requirements.txt` or installation instructions in the repo).
+2. Ensure you have all the required dependencies installed (refer to `requirements.txt` or installation instructions in the repo).

-4. If you're using GPT, make sure to set your API key in the environment.
+3. If you're using GPT, make sure to set your API key in the environment.
 You can do this by adding the following line to your .bashrc, .zshrc, or equivalent shell configuration file:

     ```bash
     export OPENAI_API_KEY="your-api-key-here"